 In Texas, you can also request additional damages from the insurance company for loss of use of the vehicle as a result of the accident.
-Traditionally, this is seen when the insurance company provides you with a rental vehicle while your vehicle is being repaired.
 However, it sometimes can take the form of bus money, uber, lyft, etc. for those who may not be able to rent a vehicle or for other extenuating circumstances.
 Sometimes, in commercial vehicles, the company must lease another vehicle temporarily – say a delivery truck for example.
 This would be a loss of use damage.

-Also in Texas, you should recover from another insurance company, in addition to the cost of the repairs, diminished value.
-When a car is involved in an accident and repaired (vs. a total loss), it will inherently lose value due to the accident and repairs.
+Also in Texas, you should recover from another insurance company, in addition to the cost of the repairs, and diminished value.
 There is no set way to prove this loss in value and it will be a negotiation.
-One way of obtaining evidence as to the loss in value is to run a Kelly Blue Book value on the vehicle as if it was not in an accident, and then run again with the accident reported.
+One way of obtaining evidence of the loss in value is to run a Kelly Blue Book value on the vehicle as if it was not in an accident, then run again with the accident reported.
 This will give some indication as to the loss in value – but it is “some” evidence – not “conclusive evidence.”
 It will be a negotiation.

 * At Houston Injury Lawyers, our clients are our family.
 As personal injury attorneys in Houston, Texas, we work to help our clients and their families recover from their injuries.
 Tip the balance of justice into your favor by hiring us.
 For a free consultation, contact us at (713) 366-HURT or visit us at www.houinjurylawyers.com.